CAAPIM/gateway-ansible-playbook/README.md

 ## Get Started

 ### Prerequisites
+The following software must be installed on the Ansible Controller:
 * Python 2.7.+ or 3.3+
 * pip
 > For most linux distro please refer to [this guide](https://www.tecmint.com/install-pip-in-linux/)